1. What is a California LLC?

-Untitled tangible business property is often things such as equipment, inventory, crops and livestock.
-Generally, any property what is held without a title document.
-The best way to transfer untitled business property to an LLC is via bill of sale or assignment.
+Untitled tangible business property is often things such as equipment, inventory, crops, and livestock.
+Generally, any property that is held without a title document.
+The best way to transfer untitled business property to an LLC is via a bill of sale or assignment.
 This SHOULD NOT include personal property such as household goods, furniture, or anything that is not used by the LLC.

 21.(b) Titled Tangible Business Property

-Titled tangible business property include property such as vehicles (cars, boats, trailers, planes, etc.).
+Titled tangible business property includes property such as vehicles (cars, boats, trailers, planes, etc.).
 These assets usually have a recognized title attached to them.
 Anytime a motor vehicle is transferred, check with your insurance company to verify continued coverage.
-Double check with your CPA and attorney to check if any additional transfer taxes are going to be applied to the transaction.
+Double-check with your CPA and attorney to check if any additional transfer taxes are going to be applied to the transaction.

 22. Federal and State Securities Laws Relating to the California LLC